This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 Here’s what you should do:

-Open the bread machine’s lid during the second kneading cycle and check the consistency of the dough ball.
+Open the bread machine’s lid during the second kneading cycle and check the dough ball’s consistency.

 The dough is “just right” when it is smooth in appearance, soft to the touch, leaves a slight residue on your finger, and the bottom of the bread pan is clean of dough residue.

-If there is flour in the sides of the pan, use a Silicone Spatula to wipe the flour from the pan.
+If there is flour in the pan’s sides, use a Silicone Spatula to wipe the flour from the pan.

 If the dough ball is wet